inaimathi/langnostic/resources/posts/zippers-and-clj.md

     z))
 ...
 ```
-As you can see, all it does is repeatedly call a given function on a `zipper` and return the last non-`nil` result.
+As you can see, all it does is repeatedly call a given function on a `zipper` and return the last non-`nil` `loc` result.
+That's `loc`, not `node`, so this _doesn't_ run into the usual Common Lisp conflict of "Did you fail to find a thing, or find the element `nil`?".

 That's the traversals done.
 Next up, we've got modification, without which this library is fairly useless.
 The basics are `replace`, `delete` and the `insert`/`child` twins.